mprather1/pw_php/readme.md

 ### Usage

+### PHP

-Note: All examples use curl.
+Note: All php examples use curl.
 Results may differ using postman or httpie.

-### PHP

 #### Create env.php